 Fed sees dim economic outlook as virus squeezes economy

-It’s an observation that Chair Jerome Powell has made, in one way or another, for months as most states have succeeded only fitfully in controlling the virus and the ability of businesses to stay open.
+It’s also a point that Powell has made, in one way or another, for months as most states have succeeded only fitfully in controlling the virus and the ability of businesses to stay open.
+And it suggested that Powell and the Fed envision a prolonged recovery that will depend in large part on how well the U.S. can contain the pandemic.

-“A full recovery,” Powell said at a news conference, “is unlikely until people are confident that it is safe to engage in a broad range of activities.”
+“A full recovery is unlikely until people are confident that it is safe to re-engage in a broad range of activities,” Powell said.

 In the meantime, he said, “We are committed to using our full range of tools to support the economy.
 We will continue to use these powers until we are confident we are solidly on the road to recovery.”

-The Fed announced no new policies in its statement.
-It said it will also continue to buy about $120 billion in Treasury and mortgage bonds each month, which are intended to inject cash into financial markets and spur borrowing and spending.
+Yet despite its concerns, the Fed announced no new policies.
+It said it will also continue to buy billions of dollars in Treasury and mortgage bonds each month, which are intended to inject cash into financial markets and spur borrowing and spending.

-“Economic activity and employment have picked up somewhat in recent months,” the Fed’s statement said, “but remain well below their levels at the beginning of the year.”

-The Fed’s overall message that it would keep rates low indefinitely was widely expected by investors, and reaction in financial markets was muted.
-Stocks maintained their gains, and Treasury yields held steady.
+William English, a finance professor at Yale School of Management and former top Fed official, said that Powell stressed that he wanted to see more comprehensive data, such as next week’s July jobs report, before taking further steps.

+“He acknowledged the softer high frequency data but didn’t put a huge weight on it,” he said.
+“He took the weight off that by emphasizing the uncertainty.”

 Economists say the Fed has time to consider its next policy moves because short- and long-term rates remain historically ultra-low and aren’t restraining economic growth.
 Home sales have picked up after falling sharply in the spring.
 The housing rebound has been fueled by the lowest loan rates on record, with the average 30-year mortgage dipping below 3% this month for the first time in 50 years.

-With the economy struggling just to grow, small businesses across the country in serious danger and unemployment very high at 11.1%, few investors expect the Fed to hike interest rates for perhaps years to come.
-After its previous meeting last month, the Fed had signaled that it expected to keep its key short-term rate near zero at least through 2022.
+Still, with the economy struggling just to grow, small businesses across the country in serious danger and unemployment very high at 11.1%, the pressure is likely to increase on the Fed to take further steps.
+Few investors expect the Fed to hike interest rates for years to come.
+After its previous meeting last month, the Fed signaled that it expected to keep its key short-term rate near zero at least through 2022.

-Beginning in March, the Fed has slashed its short-term rate, bought more than $2 trillion in Treasury and mortgage bonds and unveiled nine lending programs to try to keep credit flowing smoothly.

-Since the Fed’s previous meeting in June, the pandemic’s threat to the economy has appeared to worsen.
-The number of laid-off workers applying for unemployment aid has exceeded 1 million for 18 straight weeks.
-Measures of credit card spending have declined.
-And companies that track small-business employment say the number of people at work has leveled off, far below pre-pandemic levels, after having risen in May and June.
+The Fed’s overall message that it would keep rates low indefinitely with the economy in a severe downturn was widely expected by investors, and reaction in financial markets was muted.
+Stocks maintained their gains, and Treasury yields held steady.

 Most analysts say they think the Fed’s next move will be to provide more specific guidance about the conditions it would need to see before raising its benchmark short-term interest rate from zero.